gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

      };

 Abstract interface types are defined in C++ by means of classes with pure virtual functions and no data members.
-In our example we will use two interfaces that provide support for the common management of ``Carnivore`` and ``Domestic`` animals:
+In our example we use two interfaces that provide support for the common management of ``Carnivore`` and ``Domestic`` animals: